-There will be no new ESSA identifications (e.g., Comprehensive Support and Improvement) issued during the 2020-21 school year, as these identifications are based on data from school year 2019-20.
+There will be no new ESSA identifications (e.g., Comprehensive Support and Improvement) issued during the 2020-21 school year, as these identifications would have been based on data from school year 2019-20.
 Schools with ESSA identifications in the 2019-20 school year will retain those identifications in the 2020-21 school year and DPI will continue to support LEAs of these schools.

-While there will be no new ESSA identifications issued in 2020-21, we are planning to release informational ESSA Accountability Reports and Progress to Exit Reports in December containing applicable data in absenteeism, graduation, and progress towards English language proficiency.
-These reports, part of joint federal notifications, are for informational purposes, meant to support and inform continuous improvement.
+While there will be no new ESSA identifications issued in 2020-21, we released ESSA Informational Reports and Progress to Exit Reports via SAFE containing applicable data in absenteeism, graduation, and progress towards English language proficiency.
+These reports, part of joint federal notifications, are for informational purposes, meant to support and inform school and district continuous improvement.

-Please note that IDEA determinations, the other part of joint federal notifications (which are normally released in coordination with ESSA identifications), will be issued during the 2020-21 school year.
-For more information on IDEA determinations in 2020-21, districts should consult this resource on special education data submission requirements or contact the DPI Special Education team.
+Please note that IDEA determinations, the other part of joint federal notifications (which are released in coordination with ESSA identifications), are being issued during the 2020-21 school year.
+For questions about IDEA determinations in 2020-21, please contact the DPI Special Education team.

 2019 Wisconsin Act 185 prohibits the release of school and district accountability report cards in the 2020-21 school year.
 This means OEA will not issue school or district report cards for 2019-20 (the report cards that would usually be publicly released in November).

 OEA has been working with an Accountability Advisory Group of stakeholders across the state, as well as a panel of national experts, to make updates to future state accountability report cards.
-Though there will be no 2019-20 report cards, OEA is planning to provide accountability preview reports directly to schools and districts via SAFE in January/February of 2021.
-These preview reports will use data from prior years (i.e., 2018-19 assessment results) to demonstrate the report card calculation and data changes, and will supplement the data available in WISEdash for Districts.
-Again, these reports will not be released publicly and would primarily serve as a planning tool to support schools and districts in continuous improvement.
+Though there will be no 2019-20 report cards, OEA has provided accountability preview reports directly to schools and districts via SAFE.
+These preview reports use data from prior years (i.e., 2018-19 assessment results) to demonstrate the report card calculation and data changes, and they supplement the data available in WISEdash for Districts.
+Again, these reports will not be released publicly and are intended primarily to serve as a planning tool to support schools and districts in continuous improvement.